-The so-called "general part" of Model 231 (i.e. the section setting out the architecture and governance principles of the compliance model) 195 was updated most recently with a resolution of the Board of Directors at its meeting of October 27, 2016, taking account of the experience acquired, developments in case law and legal interpretation as well as the evolution of Legislative Decree no. 231/2001 and organisational changes at Eni.
+The so-called "general part" of Model 231 (i.e. the section setting out the architecture and governance principles of the compliance model)210 was updated most recently with a resolution of the Board of Directors at its meeting of November 23, 2017, taking account of the experience acquired, developments in case law and legal interpretation as well as the evolution of Legislative Decree no. 231/2001 and organisational changes at Eni.
+The most recently approved changes to the general part are intended to show that, in line with the new compliance model, foreign subsidiaries, unlike the Italian subsidiaries, are no longer required to establish formal Model 231 arrangements but rather to implement comparable compliance models adapted to the specific features of the local legislative context to manage and control activities at risk of exposure to corporate administrative liability.